StarlingUAS/fenswood_volcano_template/tutorial/ros_timer.md

                                                                         msg.longitude,
                                                                         self.last_alt_rel))
 ```
 These are the two callback functions for the drone status and global position topics, respectively.
-These will run in their own threads whenever messages are received.
+Once that `start` method has been called and the two subscriptions set up, these will run in their own threads whenever messages are received.
 ```
     def request_data_stream(self,msg_id,msg_interval):
         cmd_req = CommandLong.Request()